ElvisMasiya89/To-Do-FlaskApp/README.md

 To remove all containers and volumes created by Docker Compose, you can use the following commands:

-bash

 docker-compose down -v

 This will stop and remove the containers and also delete the associated volumes.
 Use this command with caution, as it will delete all database data if you have any.

 Feel free to customize the environment variables and configurations as needed for your specific application.
-Happy coding!